// About Rally America

 As a result, rally racing has been featured in ESPN’s X Games since 2006 with Rally America’s involvement.
 X Games rally first began as performance rally and quickly evolved into Super Rally in 2010, which is six rally cars racing side-by-side in short heats over tarmac and gravel surfaces.

-Rally America followed Super Rally’s success by introducing the four round U.S. Rallycross Championship, the first European style rallycross events on American soil at the New Jersey Motorsports Park.
+Rally America followed Super Rally’s success by introducing the four round U.S. Rallycross Championship, the first European style rallycross events on American soil at the New Jersey Motorsports Park in 2010.
 Never before has Americans seen top U.S. rally drivers racing wheel-to-wheel against Europe’s best rallycross drivers in amazing small turbo-charged, 4 wheel-drive exotic machines in a relatively small mixed surface track.

 In 2012 Rally America sanctioned the U.S. Rallycross Series at New Jersey Motorsports Park with four more high-energy rallycross events in addition to operating the Rally America National Championship.